-Chemical energy is what allows our bodies to keep functioning.
-In more basic terms, we, along with every living thing on this planet, need chemical energy to survive.
-Because it’s most commonly found in food, chemical energy is stored in the atoms, electrons, and molecular bonds that make up our bodies.
-From here, it undergoes several processes and chemical reactions in order to release energy to us.
+Chemical energy is a potential energy source, stored in the atoms, electrons, and molecular bonds that make up the world around us.
+From here, it undergoes several processes and chemical reactions in order to release energy.

 Where Can You Find Chemical Energy?

-1. Inside the atom
+- Inside the atom

 Chemical energy is stored in the bonds that make up chemical compounds.
 This means that chemical energy is commonly contained within the atoms and molecules inside every living organism.
 When stored in this way, energy can be classified into two categories: nuclear energy and chemical energy.